 Clinical Competency Committee

-The UMKC Orthopaedic Surgery Clinical Competency Committee (CCC) consists of Program Director Dr. James Bogener, Interim Department Chairman Dr. Akin Cil, Associate Program Director Dr. Tim Badwey, Associate Program Director Dr. Nigel Price, Dr. Charles Rhoades, and Dr. John Anderson, and program coordinator, Nicole Larm.
+The UMKC Orthopaedic Surgery Clinical Competency Committee (CCC) consists of Program Director Dr. James Bogener, Department Chairman Dr. Akin Cil, Associate Program Director Dr. Tim Badwey, Associate Program Director Dr. Nigel Price, Dr. Charles Rhoades, Dr. John Anderson, and program coordinator, Nicole Larm.
 The CCC meets periodically and determines the residents progress in the 16 orthopaedic surgery milestones.